Romance of the Turf book 2

 Instead, he tidied his possessions, thoughts humming with possibilities.
 By the time he looked at her, he had an idea in mind.
 “I intend to stay in Newmarket for a few days.”
 This was true, though the intention was born only that moment.
 “Might I trouble you and Jerome and Hattie for a ride?”

 “That depends.”
 She descended the steps to the presenter’s pit.
-“Are you going to stop talking to me again, and force me to ride in silence as I wonder what I’ve done and eventually wind up tossing you out the carriage door?”
+“Are you going to stop talking to me again, and force me to ride in silence as I wonder what I’ve done until I eventually toss you out the carriage door?”

 He considered.
 “Probably not.”